facebookresearch/habitat-sim/README.md

 1. Clone the repo
 1. Install numpy in your python env of choice (e.g., `pip install numpy` or `conda install numpy`)
+1. Install dependencies in your python env of choice (e.g., `pip install -r requirements.txt`)
 1. Install Habitat-Sim via `python setup.py install` in your python env of choice (note: python 3 is required)

     Use `python setup.py install --headless` for headless systems (i.e. without an attached display) or if you need multi-gpu support.